 Hummer Winblad Venture Partners was founded in 1989 as the first venture capital fund to invest exclusively in software companies.
 Through our history, we’ve had the opportunity to invest in the pioneers and leaders of several generations of software applications, architectures, delivery methods and business models.

-About Mark Gorenberg – Board Member of 6connect
+About Mitchell Kertzman – Board Member of 6connect

 Mitchell Kertzman is a Managing Director at Hummer Winblad Venture Partners.
 He has over 30 years of experience as a CEO of public and private software companies.
 Most recently, Mitchell was Chairman and CEO of Liberate Technologies, a provider of platform software for the delivery of digital services by cable television companies.